awsdocs/aws-sct-user-guide/doc_source/agents.cassandra.md

 ## Install, configure, and run the data extraction agent<a name="agents.cassandra.run-extractor"></a>

-Now that you have a clone of your datacenter, you are ready to begin using the AWS SCT data extraction agent for Cassandra\.
+Now that you have a clone of your data center, you are ready to begin using the AWS SCT data extraction agent for Cassandra\.
 This agent is available as part of the AWS SCT distribution \(for more information, see [Installing, verifying, and updating AWS SCT](CHAP_Installing.md)\)\.

 **Note**
 We recommend that you run the agent on an Amazon EC2 instance\.
 The Amazon EC2 instance must meet the following requirements: